Funfair Rides and Carnival Safety

 Being at the fair can be hugely exciting for children.
 There’s the noise, music and sound of people enjoy the fair in the background, then bright colours and amazing rides to see all around them.
 It’s an exciting atmosphere, but it can also be a dangerous one.

 For a start, fairs are typically busy and crowded, so if you don’t keep together as a family, children can easily become separated from the rest of the group and get lost.
-Just in case this does happen, it’s a good idea to agree to a meeting point at the start of your visit, so anyone who gets lost can head to that point.
+Just in case this does happen, it’s a good idea to agree to a meeting point at the start of your visit, so your children know where to go If They Get Lost.
 If it’s a static funfair at a large amusement park, then they should also have an information desk that you could use as a meeting or contact point.

-When it comes to going on the rides, all rides should provide information as to what ages or heights the rides are suitable for.
-This information is provided as important guidance and shouldn’t be ignored.
-So make sure your child is old enough or not taller than the maximum height recommendation before they climb aboard.
+When it comes to going on the rides, always adhere to the guidance on suitable ages and heights.
+Make sure your child is old enough or not taller (or shorter) than the maximum height recommendation before they climb aboard.
 If they’re nervous or you’re worried about their safety, then ride on it with them for extra security.

 Carnival Safety Tips